camilomesa/Disaster-Response-Project/README.md

 3. Go to http://0.0.0.0:3001/

-## Discussion on the model's performance and the traning data <a name="discussion"></a>
+## Discussion on the model's performance and the training data <a name="discussion"></a>

-Consider the message 'Flooding has reached historic levels and all boulder county roads are closed.
+Consider the message 'Flooding has reached historical levels and all boulder county roads are closed.
 We need evacuation teams'.
 Below we see the model's output for this message.

 ![alt text](message_example.png)

-The message is labeled as 'related' (related to a disaster), 'aid_related', 'flooding' all of which are accurate.
-However, it's not labeled as 'search_and_rescue' , 'infrastructure_related', 'weather_related' all of which are sound labels for the type of message entered.
+The message is labeled as 'related' (related to a disaster), 'aid_related', 'flooding', all of which are correct.
+However, it's not labeled as 'search_and_rescue' , 'infrastructure_related', 'weather_related', all of which are sound labels for the type of message entered.

 The model's class average precision is 0.74, its recall 0.45, and F1-score 0.51.
-For example, on the earthquake category the model performes relatively well with precision 0.89, recall 0.68, and F1-score 0.77.
-Hence, 89% of the messages labeled by the model as related to earthquakes, were actually related to earthquakes.
+For example, in the earthquake category, the model performs relatively well with precision 0.89, recall 0.68, and F1-score 0.77.
+Hence, 89% of the messages labeled by the model as related to earthquakes were truly related to earthquakes.
 And, out of all messages related to earthquakes, the model correctly labeled 68% of them.
-There are categories with precision, recall and F1-scores all equal to zero because this category has a very low support.
+There are categories with precision, recall, and F1-scores equal to zero because these category have very low support.

-Looking at the data more closely and using the following bar graphs it's clear that our dataset is imbalanced.
-Note that the there's a large number of messages in the training set that don't belong to any of the categories.
-Moreover, the 'related' category contains high number of messages compared to other categories.
+Looking at the data more closely and using the following bar graphs, it's clear that our dataset is imbalanced.
+Note that there many messages in the training set that don't belong to any of the categories.
+Moreover, the 'related' category contains a high number of messages compared to other categories.

 ![alt text](distribution_cat.png)

 ![alt text](frequency_messages_number_cats.png)

-After using GridSearch cross validation, the model's parameters were tuned in order to improve its performance.
-Moreover, in the exploratory phase of this project a K-neighbors model was considered but the results significantly improve.
-In a second phase of this project, we can consider techniques to balance the dataset such as over-sampling, down-sampling, or feature selection.
+After using GridSearch cross-validation, the model's parameters were tuned to improve its performance.
+Moreover, in this project's exploratory phase, a K-neighbors model was considered, but the results did not significantly improve.
+In a revision phase of this project, we can consider techniques to balance the dataset such as over-sampling, down-sampling, or feature selection.